-The number of sessions you will need varies and this is dependent on your needs, situation and the therapy used.
-I work short and long term, and can give you an estimated number of sessions, but I usually recommend 6 sessions will allow you to see how well the therapy is working for you and experience some change.
+The number of Sessions: You need is dependent on your personal situation and the therapy modality used.
+I work short and long term from one-off sessions to as long as you need.
+I usually recommend 6 sessions that will allow you to see how well the therapy is working for you and experience some positive change.
 Thereafter you can decide how much work you want to do.